 There is a super high standard of teaching and learning in the core subjects of Maths and English, where the kids are flourishing and fulfilling their potential academically, without feeling any pressure whatsoever.

 Our teaching team are outstanding and all receive on-going training once they join the school.
 They are trained in Read Write Inc., a proven literacy approach that raises results and the standards of behaviour through its interactive methods.
-Barbara Langford, director of studies for the whole school, also spends a considerable amount of time at the Pre-Prep each week working with pupils directly and demonstrating best practice in Singapore Maths.
+Barbara Langford, Director of Studies for the whole school, also spends a considerable amount of time at the Pre-Prep each week working with pupils directly and demonstrating best practice in Singapore Maths.

-Our teachers are also adept at identifying early children who need extra support or different strategies to increase progress.
+Our teachers are also adept at identifying children who need extra support or different strategies to increase progress.